 Stop #4: Bedré Chocolate

 Another family favorite is the Bedré Fine Chocolate Factory (37 N. Colbert Rd, Davis; www.bedrechocolates.com), an Oklahoma-based confectionary and a Chickasaw Country destination.
 The building is almost as beautiful as the chocolates created within.
 Floor to ceiling windows allow guests to watch the creation of this popular sweet treat.
-Bedré is in the process of developing educational and tasty tours of the manufacturing floor, so check for availability before you visit.
 In addition to catching a behind-the-scenes peek, shopping Bedré’s full retail shop also helps support Oklahoma and the local economy.
-Bedré Chocolates is a quick and enjoyable stop, as the whole experience doesn’t take very long, even for the most dedicated chocoholic.
-Visit the company’s website in advance to schedule a viewing to ensure that chocolate will be in production while you are there.
-Hours are 9am-6pm, Monday-Sunday.
-580-369-4200.
+Bedré Chocolates is a quick and enjoyable stop, since the whole experience doesn’t take very long, even for the most dedicated chocoholic.
+Hours are 9 a.m. – 6 p.m., Monday-Sunday.

 Stop #5: Crossbar Ranch and ATV Park

-Located near Turner Falls in Davis, Cross Bar Ranch and ATV Park (4530 Dolese Rd, Davis; www.crossbarranch.com) offers 6,500 acres of extreme all-terrain vehicle (ATV) fun.
-As the largest area in the state dedicated to ATV and off-road riding, the venue offers a wide range of ATV trails and areas to get your feet a little dirty.
-Bring your own ATV and book a reasonably-priced day pass ($10 adult, $5 for children 12 and under) for full access to trails, jumps and mind-blowing ramps.
-ATV rentals, complete with helmets, are available by the hour or by the day and the facility is kid-friendly.
-Children are allowed to ride as long as the ATV is classified age-appropriate by the manufacturer.
+Located near Turner Falls in Davis, Cross Bar Offroad Park (4530 Dolese Rd, Davis; www.rideyourlifestyle.com) offers 6,500 acres of extreme all-terrain vehicle fun, offering a wide range of ATV trails and areas to get your feet a little dirty.
+Bring your own ATV and book a reasonably-priced day pass ($20 adult, $10 for children ages 10 – 15, kids under 9 are free) for full access to trails, jumps and mind-blowing ramps.
 Camping and RV hookups are available for a fee if you want to complete your outdoor experience with an overnight stay.